 - Real household income would be higher by $2,000 to $3,000 per household in 2025, an increase of 2.2%, and reaches a peak of 2.5% on a per household basis in 2019;

 And in industrial sector gains:

 - Production of durable goods and materials would increase 1.4% ($8 billion) by 2017; mining and construction equipment would grow by 6% ($6 billion) in 2017;

 - All manufacturing jobs would see an average gain of 37,000 per year through 2025, construction jobs would grow by over 217,000 in the peak year 2017, and related professional services jobs would grow by an average of 148,000 per year; and

 - Capital investment for machinery—exploration and development—would increase by $7 billion in 2020.

 “There is an excellent case on policy grounds to end the long-standing prohibition on exports of U.S. crude oil,” the report concludes, “but the economic case for such action is even more compelling.”

 The Aspen Institute is an educational and policy studies organization based in Washington, DC.
 Its mission is to foster leadership based on enduring values and to provide a nonpartisan venue for dealing with critical issues.
 The Institute is based in Washington, DC; Aspen, Colorado; and on the Wye River on Maryland's Eastern Shore.
 It also has offices in New York City and an international network of partners.
 For more information, visit www.aspeninstitute.org.

-The Manufacturers Alliance for Productivity and Innovation (MAPI), founded in 1933, contributes to the competitiveness of U.S. manufacturing by providing economic research, professional development, and an independent, expert source of manufacturing information.
+The MAPI Foundation is the research affiliate of Manufacturers Alliance for Productivity and Innovation.
+MAPI, founded in 1933, contributes to the competitiveness of U.S. manufacturing by providing economic research, professional development, and an independent, expert source of manufacturing data. www.mapi.net